stephenotalora/swift-projects/README.md

 # swift-projects
-A comprehensive compilation of swift applications while deep diving into the details of the Swift laguage.
+A comprehensive compilation of swift applications while deep diving into the details of the Swift language.

 1. Calculator - Intro to swift.